-Neonatal intensive care at Valley Medical Center offers neonatologists and nurse practitioners available around the clock.
-Staff also practice developmental care, which research attributes to more positive outcomes in the sickest infants.
+The region’s most highly-respected neonatal specialists from Seattle Children’s and UW Medicine Neonatology provide comprehensive, around the clock care for infants in VMC's NICU.
+This tightly-coordinated team also practices developmental care, which research attributes to more positive outcomes in the sickest infants.
 Premature or fragile infants who require complex surgery may be transferred to a facility that offers a higher level of specialty care.

-During 2005, Valley Medical Center's NICU was remodeled so that families could room together with their infants.
+Valley Medical Center's NICU is designed so that families can room together with their infants.

 — Parm Jeet Kaur, mother of twin babies born at Valley Medical Center

 2 months early and weighing just 3 pounds each.

 Specially trained physical therapists, occupational therapists and speech language pathologists serve on our multidisciplinary team in the NICU to provide developmental evaluations and therapy to these fragile patients.
 Childrens Therapy staff is available Monday through Friday.